Manipal Institute of Technology—The Sports Chapter

 The court right in front of the Department of Commerce(near the ninth block) building is also open to all, whereas the court inside the 12th block hostel compounds is open only to girls.

 Located on the first floor of Annapoorna Mess, ‘BAMIT’—the Boxing Arena of Manipal Institute of Technology was recently inducted into the university’s numerous sporting arenas.

 While it is comparatively farther from the campus than the other grounds, End Point more than makes up for the distance with its well-maintained football and cricket grounds.
 This is where the inter-MU tournaments are held.
 End Point also has a beautiful park, and the stunning view makes it a good place to go to for a jog or a casual walk.

 MIT Swimming Pool

 At three hundred rupees for six months, this pool is a bargain you do not want to miss out on.
 The timings for boys and girls are different, which gives one a maximum of forty-five minutes of pool-time a day.
-It is well-maintained and quite large, but tends to be crowded most of the time.
+It is well-maintained and quite large but tends to be crowded most of the time.

 Gyms in Campus

 Manipal Academy of Higher Education has certainly not compromised when it comes to sporting facilities.
-While there is room for improvement, and the authorities are doing their best to make sure that everything is top notch.
+While there is room for improvement, the authorities are doing their best to make sure that everything is top-notch.
 At the end of the day, the positives outweigh the negatives by quite a margin.
 College life may be worrisome and stressful, but MIT’s administration ensures that sports and exercise are things you don’t need to worry about.
-If you haven’t brought along all the required equipment, you can just head down to the Sports House located in the cricket field and use your combo card to borrow what you need.
+If you haven’t brought along all the required equipment, you can head down to the Sports House located in the cricket field and use your combo card to borrow what you need.